Blackened Chicken

 How to make blackened chicken

-- Cajun spice mix – Combine smoked paprika, salt, ground cumin, dried thyme, onion powder, black pepper and cayenne pepper.
+- Make the Cajun spice blend – Combine smoked paprika, salt, ground cumin, dried thyme, onion powder, black pepper, and cayenne pepper in a small bowl.

-- Finish in the oven – Transfer the chicken to a baking sheet lined with parchment paper or foil (or keep in the castiron skillet) and bake in a preheated oven at 350 °F for 5-8 minutes or until the internal temperature reaches 160 °F.
+- Finish in the oven – Transfer to a parchment-lined baking sheet (or keep it in the cast iron if it’s oven-safe) and bake at 350 degrees for 5-8 minutes until internal temp hits 160 degrees.
+Let it rest 3 minutes before slicing.

 Ingredients